Courthouse steps with scales of justice

 Regardless of how quickly you and your spouse reach agreement, California law imposes a mandatory six-month waiting period from the date your spouse is served before your divorce can be finalized.
 This is the absolute minimum timeline.

-What the Victorville Courthouse Is Like
+What the Barstow Family Court Is Like

 Frequently Asked Questions